Hazelstorm/413w22-taikomapper/README.md

 - Timing information, including the BPM (tempo) and offset (time of first beat in milliseconds, relative to start of audio file) of the song.
 There could be multiple BPMs and offsets for a song with varying tempo.
 - The notes in the map.
 For *Taiko*, each note has an offset (relative to the start of the audio file) and a "type" (used to determine whether the note is a don/kat and whether the note is a finisher).

 Typically, a Taiko mapset has one or more of the following difficulty names, in order of increasing gameplay difficulty: "Kantan" (Easy), "Futsuu" (Normal), "Muzukashii" (Hard), "Oni" (Demon).
 However, mapset creators can give custom names to difficulties, especially for difficulties that are harder than Oni.
+We ignore such difficulties in our model.

 For more detailed information on the .osu file format, refer to the [*osu!Wiki*](https://osu.ppy.sh/wiki/en/Client/File_formats/Osu_%28file_format%29).